Skip to main content

 Department Policies

 • Students with a CAP GPA below 3.0 are required to meet with their advisor before enrolling in the next term.
-The goal of this advising session is to set students on a path to academic success and explore ways for the student to make the best possible use of college and university resources.
-The CAP GPA is based solely on grades received in CAP coursework (5000 level ACCT and GENB coursework).
+The goal of this advising session is to set students on a path to academic success and find ways for the student to make the best possible use of college and university resources.
+The CAP GPA is based solely on grades received in CAP coursework (5000-level ACCT and GENB coursework).